sunarch/found-terminal/README.md

 Add the following to your Cargo.toml file:
 `found-terminal = "X.Y.Z"`
-(see latest version on Crate page)
+(see the latest version on Crate page)

 ### Credits